 - And be sure to season with salt and pepper on both sides.

 This is a godsend since nobody wants to be stuck inside making dinner on a beautiful spring evening.
+Assemble the skewers, cover with plastic, and refrigerate up to 24 hours ahead.
 Plan to cook them at the very last minute…they won’t need longer than a few minutes on each side over a hot grill.
 If you’re doing them in the oven, I like to cook them for 5-10 minutes at 400F, and then pop them under the broiler for several more minutes.
 No turning necessary.
-A note about skewers — if you use wooden ones you may want to soak them in water before threading them because the heat of a grill can scorch them.
-I find that the cooking time is so short I didn’t need to bother.

 What to serve with salmon kabobs

-- Depending on my mood, I’ll serve the skewers on top of a salad, or a bed of couscous.
+- Depending on my mood, I’ll often serve the skewers on top of a salad, or a bed of couscous.
 I like to color and flavor the couscous with some saffron, or curry and turmeric for a really vibrant yellow.
 Just add a pinch in the cooking water and the couscous will absorb it.
+Boxed couscous mixes are really good and come in lots of variety ~ we often use them for meals like this.
+They take just minutes to prepare.

 - Sometimes I’ll serve these skewers with a sauce like a simple pesto or chimichurri sauce.
 Both are bright, vivid and perfect for this dish.